LikeAJohny/php-fs/README.md

 # PHP FS (Filesystem Helpers)

 Very basic tools to help you get around the filesystem with PHP.

-This package is far from feature complete and only provides the most basic stuff regarding directory & file operations.
+This package is under active development.
-It is under active development, though.
-Definitely expect more possibilities in the near future.
+If you have any problems, suggestions or wishes, feel free to create an issue to let me know!

 ## Install